Nebraska Revised Statute 38-179

 (1) Receipt of fees on the assurance that an incurable disease can be permanently cured;

-(2) Division of fees, or agreeing to split or divide the fees, received for professional services with any person for bringing or referring a consumer other than (a) with a partner or employee of the applicant or credential holder or his or her office or clinic, (b) with a landlord of the applicant or credential holder pursuant to a written agreement that provides for payment of rent based on gross receipts, (c) with a former partner or employee of the applicant or credential holder based on a retirement plan or separation agreement, or (d) by a person credentialed pursuant to the Water Well Standards and Contractors' Practice Act;
+(2) Division of fees, or agreeing to split or divide the fees, received for professional services with any person for bringing or referring a consumer other than (a) with a partner or employee of the applicant or credential holder or his or her office or clinic, (b) with a landlord of the applicant or credential holder pursuant to a written agreement that provides for payment of rent based on gross receipts, or (c) with a former partner or employee of the applicant or credential holder based on a retirement plan or separation agreement;

 (3) Obtaining any fee for professional services by fraud, deceit, or misrepresentation, including, but not limited to, falsification of third-party claim documents;

 (4) Cheating on or attempting to subvert the credentialing examination;

 (5) Assisting in the care or treatment of a consumer without the consent of such consumer or his or her legal representative;